mp3guy/ElasticFusion/README.md

 Essentially by default *./ElasticFusion* will try run off an attached ASUS sensor live.
 You can provide a .klg log file instead with the -l parameter.
 You can capture .klg format logs using either [Logger1](https://github.com/mp3guy/Logger1) or [Logger2](https://github.com/mp3guy/Logger2).

 # 4. How do I just use the Core API? #
 The libefusion.so shared library which gets built by the Core is what you want to link against.
-Note, while configuring cmake for the Core the [efusion_SHADER_DIR] variable needs to be correctly set to the Core/src/Shaders directory on your machine, wherever that is.

-An example of this can be seen in the GUI code, however I'll add a minimal example here.
-First, you want to include these two commands in your projects CMakeLists.txt file:
+An example of this can be seen in the GUI code.
+Essentially all you need to do is utilise the provided Findefusion.cmake file in GUI/src and include the following in your CMakeLists.txt file:

-    set(efusion_INCLUDE_DIR "${CMAKE_CURRENT_SOURCE_DIR}/../../Core/src" CACHE PATH "Where ElasticFusion.h lives")
-    set(efusion_LIBRARY "${CMAKE_CURRENT_SOURCE_DIR}/../../Core/build/libefusion.so" CACHE FILEPATH "Where libefusion.so lives")

-Also add this:

-    include_directories(${efusion_INCLUDE_DIR})

-And make sure to link against the efusion library:
+    find_package(efusion REQUIRED)
+    include_directories(${EFUSION_INCLUDE_DIR})

-    target_link_libraries(MyProject ${efusion_LIBRARY} ...)
+    target_link_libraries(MyProject ${EFUSION_LIBRARY})

 To then use the Core API, make sure to include the header file in your source file:
 ```cpp